SpiKee49/Smartphone-Presentation/README.md

  - Site has to be bilingual with English as one of the languages used

 ## Technologies used
--HTML
+ - HTML
--CSS
+ - CSS
--PHP
+ - PHP
--other technologies were not allowed to be used in this project
+ - other technologies were not allowed to be used in this project